Book I — The Drifter

 - One personal item of sentimental value (no mechanical benefit).

 Then name your character.
-The Frontier favors simple names, nicknames, and epithets.
-Given names like Caleb, Maeve, Rook, Edith; nicknames like “Coffin Smile,” “Preacher,” “Doc”; surnames that are occupational (Smith, Cooper) or descriptive (Crow, Stone, Rivers).
+The Frontier favors simple names, nicknames, and epithets: given names like Caleb, Maeve, Rook, Edith; nicknames like “Coffin Smile,” “Preacher,” “Doc”; surnames that are occupational (Smith, Cooper) or descriptive (Crow, Stone, Rivers).
 Decide pronouns and rough appearance, and you are ready for the table.

 Character Creation Summary